LeanKit-Labs/daedalus/README.md

 ## Definition Examples
 As you will see in the example, the intended use of `daedalus` is a single call that takes your dependency definition object and returns a promise.

+	Note: by default, daedalus will only pass you the first service matching the name provided.
+To get all service instances, add the option 'all: true' to the service. (see how Riak is defined in the complete example)

 ### Service only
 ```javascript
 daedalus( {